 – Swallowing problems

-Your jaw pain or TMJ disorder symptoms likely flare up due to stress, tension or dysfunction in your temporomandibular joint (TMJ).
-Your dysfunction or tension may be due to a prior injury, teeth misalignment, a bad habit like teeth grinding, jaw clenching, arthritis, or another related issue.
+Your jaw pain or TMJ disorder symptoms likely flare up due to tension or dysfunction in your temporomandibular joint (TMJ).
+Your dysfunction or tension may be due to a prior injury, teeth misalignment, a bad habit like teeth grinding, arthritis, or a related issue.
 In some cases, even stress or hormonal changes can cause TMJ pain and flare-ups.
 A TMJ doctor can identify what’s causing your pain or disorder and what aggravates it.

 It’s definitely important to treat TMD.
 If a case of the disorder is left untreated, the pain and other symptoms can worsen, and so can the underlying condition causing the disorder.
-It can eventually lead to joint inflammation and damage, where a patient’s jaw would lock either in the open or closed position.
-Patients with untreated TMD may also have poor sleep quality that is a direct result of increasing pain and psychological stress.
-Insomnia can improve with TMD is treated.
-Additionally, improper jaw positioning that forces the lower jaw back toward the throat causes many patients who suffer from TMD to also suffer from an obstructed airway resulting in a sleep disorder called obstructive sleep apnea.
-In turn, sleep apnea can lead to daytime tiredness, irritability and brain fog or concentration problems.
-It increased your risk of illness and injury including life-threatening conditions like high blood pressure, diabetes and heart disease.
+It can eventually lead to joint inflammation and damage, or even the development of an airway sleep disorder like sleep apnea.
+In turn, sleep apnea can lead to life-threatening conditions like heart disease.
 These complications, though, can be prevented if proper testing and treatment are provided.

-There are different methods for testing for TMJ disorder.
-The first step is for a professional like one of ours at Koala® Center for Sleep & TMJ Disorders to do a complete consultation where they review your health history, examine the patient’s jaw, observing range of motion, and then evaluate pain and other symptoms.
+There are different methods for testing.
+The first step is for a professional like one of ours here at Koala® Center For Sleep & TMJ Disorders to examine the patient’s jaw, observing range of motion, and then to check for pain and other symptoms.
 After, if the professional deems it necessary, they can provide a dental X-ray, a CT scan, an MRI, or 3-dimensional imaging.
-This will give the professional a better view of what’s going on inside the jaw joint and around it.
-Many of our patients have been to numerous other specialists seeking help for their symptoms with no lasting relief.
-Once their root cause is identified and treated, we have seen patients relieved of issues that have plagued them for years.
-We’d be honored to provide such testing and treatment for you at our clinic.
+This will give the professional a better idea of what’s going on inside the jaw joint and around it.
+We’re fully capable of providing such testing and treatment at our clinic.

-Professional treatment is necessary for management of TMD.
-It could be that the only treatment you need is to do simple TMJ exercises and stretches that a professional can easily teach you.
+Professional treatment is definitely necessary for TMD.
+It could be that the only treatment you need is to do simple TMJ exercises and stretches a professional can easily teach you.
 These activities can relieve symptoms in the short or long term, so they can help you during a flare-up or help manage your pain and other symptoms indefinitely.
-In some patient cases, TENS (transcutaneous electrical nerve stimulation) is employed as a non-pharmaceutical pain reliever and swelling reducer.
-But if you want the most effective solution for your TMJ disorder, you’ll want to consider an oral appliance called a neuromuscular orthotic.
+In some patient cases, electrical stimulation can help, but if you want the most effective solution for your TMJ disorder, you’ll want to consider oral appliance therapy.

-The most effective treatment, non-surgical treatment is oral appliance therapy, and here’s why: After about three months of doing the therapy, many patients will be 90% symptom-free.
-This is even more significant if the TMJ disorder or problem is exacerbating a condition like obstructive sleep apnea.
+The most effective treatment is oral appliance therapy, and here’s why.
+After about three months of doing the therapy, many patients will be 90% symptom-free.
+This can be really significant for these people, especially if their TMJ disorder or problem is causing a condition like sleep apnea.